SuaMusica/stac/website/docs/widgets/filled_button.md

 # FilledButton

-The Mirai Filled Button allows you to build a Flutter filled button widget using JSON.
+The Stac Filled Button allows you to build a Flutter filled button widget using JSON.
 To know more about the filled button widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/FilledButton-class.html).

 ## Properties